 Putt-Putt and Fatty Bear, are they lost for ever?

-Do you remember the more serious programs like King’s Quest and Space Quest?
-Do you remember the fun our kids had playing Putt-Putt and Fatty Bear after we installed that expensive Gravis UltraSound card in our 368 CPU-driven Personal Computer?
+Do you remember the more serious programs like King Quest and Space Quest?
+Do you remember the fun our kids had playing Putt-Putt and Fatty Bear after we installed that expensive Gravis UltraSound card in our 368-driven Personal Computer?

 Fatty BearDo you remember?
 No smartphone, no iPad, no Spotify, no YouTube or Facebook….. life was simple and good.

-And now, one or two generations ahead, we remember we have some floppies in the attic, and we would like to introduce those great games to our younger grandchildren as an antidote against all those first-person shooters and highly realistic racing games.
+And now, one generation ahead, we remember we have some floppies in the attic, and we would like to introduce those great games to our younger grandchildren as an antidote against all those first-person shooters and highly realistic racing games.

 Space Quest with Roger Wilco

-So we take our fancy HD screen, Windows 11 laptop with a huge processor and loads of memory, just to discover there is no floppy drive!
-Ahah.. we remember, also in the attic under a layer of dust, we have an old laptop with a floppy drive and Windows XP, which we do not use anymore after Microsoft dropped its support.
-We blow off the dust, fire up the beast, adjust the TOD clock, struggle through all the floppies during the installation process, just to find out that after double-clicking the .exe file, it just doesn’t work… and we are ready to throw the whole caboodle into the trash can.
+So we take our fancy Windows 10 or 11 laptop with a huge processor and loads of memory, just to discover there is no floppy drive!
+Ahah.. we remember, also in the attic, under a layer of dust, we have an old optical drive!
+We blow off the dust, hook it up through the USB plug, struggle through all the floppies during the installation process, only to find out that after double-clicking the .exe file, it just doesn’t work… and we are ready to throw the whole caboodle into the trash can.

 ScummVM on OS X1.
 Download ScummVM from here (http://www.scummvm.org) and install it on your fancy laptop.
 Pick the right one, for there are versions for numerous platforms.
 For Windows, there is an installer version.